PREAMBLE AND SUMMARY

 2.2.3.
 Permanent shutdown and decommissioning process

 Each decommissioning project runs individually.
 The course of the project, the financing, the choice of the decommissioning strategy and many other boundary conditions depend strongly on the type of plant and the owner of the plant.
-NPPs and uranium enrichment and fuel assembly plants are usually overseen by energy supply companies.
+NPPs and uranium enrichment and fuel assembly plants are usually operated by energy supply companies.
 The licensees are obliged to continuously build up financial reserves for the decommissioning of their installations.
 On the other hand, research reactors, prototype and experimental reactors as well as prototype plants for fuel supply are mostly located in research centres or at universities.
 Their decommissioning is financed predominantly by the federal budget.

 The decommissioning of the NPPs Greifswald and Rheinsberg of the former East Germany is financed from the federal budget as well, as is the decommissioning of facilities for uranium ore mining and processing in the former East Germany.

 TABLE 6.
-STATUS OF DECOMMISSIONING PROCESS OF NUCLEAR POWER PLANTS (INCLUDING PROTOTYPE AND EXPERIMENTAL REACTORS) AS OF 30 APRIL 2019
+STATUS OF DECOMMISSIONING PROCESS OF NUCLEAR POWER PLANTS

 |Reactor name||Shutdown date||Shutdown reason||Decom. strategy||Current decom. phase||Current fuel management phase||Decom. licensee||Licence terminated|